Filters

 English

-Dennis Slater is a Hematologist and an Oncologist in Norwich, Connecticut.
+Dennis Slater is an Internal Medicine provider in Norwich, Connecticut.
 Dr. Slater is rated as an Experienced provider by MediFind in the treatment of Pure Red Cell Aplasia.
 His top areas of expertise are Lung Cancer, Small Cell Lung Cancer (SCLC), Non-Small Cell Lung Cancer (NSCLC), Bone Marrow Aspiration, and Gastrostomy.

 Experienced in Pure Red Cell Aplasia